cynthia3r/Udacity-Nanodegree-Intro-to-Self-Driving-Cars/Optimize_CPP_2D_Histogram_Filter_Code/readme.md

-# Project Overview:
+# Project overview
 The project involves optimization of C++ 2D Histogram Filter code to improve efficiency (mainly execution speed and memory usage) by using various C++ optimization strategies.

-## INSTRUCTIONS:
+## Getting started

 This workspace contains the C++ 2D Histogram filter code.
-As part of this project, you will optimize the code in these files to see how fast you can get main.cpp to run.
+As part of this project, you will optimize the code in the project workspace files to see how fast you can get main.cpp to run.

 ### Project structure
 There are eight C++ files and seven header files.
 Each file other than main.cpp contains a function that carries out a specific part of a histogram filter.